shaneHighPeek/jOY-dinner-date-app/ROADMAP.md

 ## Next Steps (Immediate)

-1. **Integrate Camera System**: Set up `expo-camera` for the AI Recipe Scanner feature.
+1. **Define Recipe Schema**: Finalize and implement the recipe data structure in `src/types` and prepare Firestore rules.
-2. **Integrate Vision API**: Connect with OpenAI's GPT-4 Vision for recipe text extraction.
+2. **Build Backend Parser**: Start development on the URL parsing service.
-3. **Build Recipe Storage**: Create Firestore collection for saved recipes.
+3. **Implement "Share to jOY"**: Configure the app for native sharing on iOS and Android.
-4. **Enhance Cookbook UI**: Build the recipe browsing and filtering interface.
+4. **Enhance Cookbook UI**: Begin building the full recipe library and search interface.

 ---